Ricette di Sicilia

 - 1

-Tip the flour onto a clean work surface and sprinkle the fresh yeast dissolved in a little warm water over it.
+Tip the flour onto a clean work surface and dissolve the yeast in a little lukewarm water.

 - 2

-Begin to knead, gradually adding water until you have a smooth, soft dough.
+Begin to mix, adding water little by little until you have a soft, smooth dough.

 - 3

-Cover with a tea towel and leave to prove in a warm spot for about 2 hours.
+Cover the dough with a cloth and leave it to prove in a warm spot for about 2 hours.

 - 4

-Once risen, knead again, folding in the lard little by little until fully absorbed.
+Once risen, knead in the lard gradually until fully absorbed.

 - 5

-Add the salt, a generous grind of black pepper and the grated Ragusan cheese.
+Add the salt, a generous grind of black pepper, and the grated Ragusan PDO cheese.

 - 6